We are searching for

 It's up to the buyer to thoroughly research a vehicle's history before purchasing, especially at auctions.
 It's not uncommon for some states to be more lenient than others to return salvage-titled cars to the road and remove the salvage designation.
 Those who try to pass off rebuilt cars as if they are in original condition (not wrecked or salvaged) may "title wash" or move vehicles from state to state.
 These owners request new titles in each state until the salvage designation is lost.
 Most states consider it fraudulent to sell a car without disclosing a salvage history.

 States to beware of include Vermont, which allows vehicles over 15 years old to be registered without a title.
-If the vehicle you are considering has been registered in Vermont.
-It can indicate an attempt to "title wash" or remove a negative salvage designation from the car's title.
+If the vehicle you are considering has been registered in Vermont tt can indicate an attempt to "title wash" or remove a negative salvage designation from the car's title.
 Mississippi has also been identified as a title-washing state, affecting the selling prices of thousands of flood-damaged cars in this hurricane-prone region.
 New Jersey had a title-washing issue following Hurricane Sandy, but some officials say it only applied to vehicles being sold online by private individuals who suspected that flood damage would brand the cars with salvage titles.

-Frequently Asked Questions About Total Loss Cars
+Frequently Asked Questions About Totaled Cars

 What does a GoodCar Vehicle Report Show?